timothyhull/breadpool-self-eval/docs/evaluations.md

         Dear Breadpool (He/Him; Rose City Rollers),

-        This is an automated email from Certification, designed to let you know that Amy Feral Fouler (as a(n) Other Official on the Same Crew) filled out an eval for Bridge City Riot, an event from 4/20/2024 to 4/21/2024, involving 3 sanctioned games for JRDA, during which you served as JT.
+        This is an automated email from Certification, designed to let you know that **REDACTED** (as a(n) Other Official on the Same Crew) filled out an eval for Bridge City Riot, an event from 4/20/2024 to 4/21/2024, involving 3 sanctioned games for JRDA, during which you served as JT.

     === "Evaluation :material-cursor-default-click-outline:"